Tommodev-06/discord.py-paginator/README.md

-# discord.py-paginator
+# Discord.py Paginator
-A library that allows you to create paginated messages with reactions or buttons.
+**Discord.py Paginator** is a library that allows you to create paginated messages with reactions or buttons.